-The Early Childhood Education (ECE) Professional Development Organization (PDO) at the Pennsylvania State System of Higher Education (PASSHE) is supported by the Office of Child Development and Early Learning (OCDEL) of Pennsylvania’s Department of Human Services (DHS) and Pennsylvania’s Department of Education (PDE).
-This grant-funded partnership among four PASSHE universities (Shippensburg, Lock Haven, East Stroudsburg, and Edinboro) and 16 other universities, colleges, and community partners to increase the educational credentials among those who teach and care for preschool-aged children in childcare centers.
-The PDO aims to expand the pipeline of credentialed early childcare providers who teach and care for our youngest citizens during their developmentally formative years.
+The Early Childhood Education Professional Development Organization (ECEPDO) at the Pennsylvania State System of Higher Education (PASSHE) is supported by the Office of Child Development and Early Learning (OCDEL) of Pennsylvania’s Department of Human Services (DHS) and Pennsylvania’s Department of Education (PDE).
+This grant-funded partnership among four PASSHE universities (Shippensburg, Commonwealth/Lock Haven, East Stroudsburg, and PennWest Edinboro) and numerous other universities, colleges an community partners aims to increase the educational credentials among those who teach and care for preschool-aged children in early child care programs.

 Why is this needed?

-Children’s early care and education are vital to their school readiness and lifelong learning.
-However, there is a wide disparity in credentials among workers who foster the learning environments of pre-kindergarten-aged children.
-In Pennsylvania today, only about one-third of those working in childcare centers have a relevant credential or degree.
-The challenge is to close that gap by enabling the affordability of and access to credit-bearing coursework and credentials for the workforce who care for and educate young children.
+Quality early care and education are vital to a child’s school readiness and lifelong learning.
+However, there is a wide disparity in credentials among those who foster the learning environments of preschool-aged children.
+In Pennsylvania today, only about one-third of teachers in child care programs have a relevant credential or degree.
+The challenge is to break down barriers to the affordability of and access to credit-bearing coursework and credentials for early childhood educators.

-The ECE PDO at PASSHE is working to remove barriers that often get in the way of early childcare providers’ ability to advance their education and professional development.
-By sponsoring no-cost tuition and the cost of course materials, computers, WiFi, and other technology supports to qualifying applicants, many prohibitive barriers are removed.
-Additionally, 24/7 tutoring and multilingual supports are available.
-Further, PDO Success Coaches will offer assistance such as time management guidance to students to help them balance home, work, and school obligations.
-Removing these barriers to education will lead to greater numbers of individuals who will earn a Child Development Associate certificate (CDA) and Associate’s or Bachelor’s degrees in early childhood education.
+The ECEPDO@PASSHE is working to remove barriers that often get in the way of early childhood educators’ ability to advance their own education.
+By funding no-cost tuition and numerous supports to qualifying applicants, many prohibitive barriers are removed.
+Removing these barriers to education will lead to greater numbers of individuals who will earn a Child Development Associate Credential (CDA) and Associate’s or Bachelor’s degrees in early childhood education.
 In turn, this will build and support the pipeline of professionals in these in-demand jobs on which families and our economy depend.

-How long will it take to earn a certificate or degree?
+How long will it take to earn a credential or degree?

 That depends on each student’s situation.
 Some coursework assignments will be part of regular daily work; other assignments will be done outside of the job.
-Any training already completed, as well as work experience can be considered for possible equivalency credits.
+Any training already completed, as well as relevant work experience, can be considered for possible equivalency credits.

 How can students apply and navigate the process?